seaweediman/tp/docs/DeveloperGuide.md

 ####Edit An Interview

 1. Editing an interview in HR Manager<br>
    i.
-Prerequisites: Currently displayed list of interviews is not empty.<br>
+Prerequisites: Current displayed list of interviews is not empty.<br>
    ii.
 Test case: `edit_i 1 date=11/11/2021`<br>
-   Expected: First interview from the currently displayed list of interviews has its date set to 11th November 2021.<br>
+   Expected: First interview from the current displayed list of interviews has its date set to 11th November 2021.<br>
    iii.
 Test case: `edit_i 0 date=11/11/2021`<br>
    Expected: No interview edited, error message and sample input shown in feedback box.<br>
    iv.
 Other correct edit interview commands: any combination of valid fields of edit as long as there is 1 or more fields to edit.<br>
    v.
 Other incorrect edit interview commands: `edit_i`, `edit_i 1 time=twenty`or any other combination of invalid fields in any form.<br>
-   Expected: No interview edited, error message of the first encountered invalid field shown in feedback box.<br>
+   Expected: No interview edited, error message corresponding to the first encountered invalid field shown in feedback box.<br>

 ####Assign An Interview

 1. Assigning one or more candidates to an interview in HR Manager.<br>
     i.
-Prerequisites: Currently displayed lists of interviews and candidates are not empty and candidate has applied for the position that the interview is for.<br>
+Prerequisites: Current displayed lists of interviews and candidates are not empty and the first two candidates have applied for the position that the first interview is for.<br>
    ii.
 Test case: `assign c=1 i=1`<br>
-   Expected: First candidate from the currently displayed list of candidates is assigned to the first interview of the currently displayed list of interviews.<br>
+   Expected: First candidate from the current displayed list of candidates is assigned to the first interview of the current displayed list of interviews.<br>
    iii.
 Test case: `assign c=1 2 i=1`<br>
-   Expected: First and second candidates from the currently displayed list of candidates is assigned to the first interview of the currently displayed list of interviews.<br>
+   Expected: First and second candidates from the current displayed list of candidates is assigned to the first interview of the current displayed list of interviews.<br>
    iv.
 Test case: `assign c=0 i=1`<br>
-   Expected: No candidates assigned to the first interview of the currently displayed list, invalid index error message shown in feedback box.<br>
+   Expected: No candidates assigned to the first interview of the current displayed list, invalid index error message shown in feedback box.<br>
    v.
 Other incorrect assign commands: `assign` or any other combination of invalid index for candidates or interview<br>

 ####Unassign Candidates

 1. Unassigning one or more candidates from an interview in HR Manager.<br>
    i.
-Prerequisites: Currently displayed lists of interviews and candidates are not empty and candidate has been assigned to the interview.<br>
+Prerequisites: Current displayed lists of interviews and candidates are not empty and the first two candidates have been assigned to the first interview.<br>
    ii.
 Test case: `unassign c=1 i=1`<br>
-   Expected: First candidate from the currently displayed list of candidates is unassigned from the first interview of the currently displayed list of interviews.<br>
+   Expected: First candidate from the current displayed list of candidates is unassigned from the first interview of the current displayed list of interviews.<br>
    iii.
 Test case: `unassign c=1 2 i=1`<br>
-   Expected: First and second candidates from the currently displayed list of candidates is unassigned from the first interview of the currently displayed list of interviews.<br>
+   Expected: First and second candidates from the current displayed list of candidates is unassigned from the first interview of the current displayed list of interviews.<br>
    iv.
 Test case: `unassign c=0 i=1`<br>
-   Expected: No candidates unassigned from the first interview of the currently displayed list, invalid index error message shown in feedback box.<br>
+   Expected: No candidates unassigned from the first interview of the current displayed list, invalid index error message shown in feedback box.<br>
    v.
 Other incorrect assign commands: `unassign` or any other combination of invalid index for candidates or interview.<br>

 ####Find An Interview